 If you are allergic to almonds or don’t like them, you can definitely use pecans or walnuts.
 The combination works just as well.

-How do you make Green Beans with Almonds?
+How do you make this recipe for green beans with almonds?

 Start by heating up the oil in a saucepan.
 Chop garlic and onion.